Skip to main content

 What to Look for in a Quit Smoking App

-Based on the evidence, these are the features that reliably support cessation outcomes:
+Based on the evidence, these are the features that reliably support cessation outcomes.

 Craving and trigger logging.
 Not just counting cigarettes, but tracking context: time, trigger, intensity.
 This is what generates the pattern data you can actually use.